tomahg/Gulla.Episerver.SqlStudio/README.md

 ## Usage

-This addon will let you query the database directly from the Optimizely/Episerver user interface.
+This addon will let you query the database directly from the Optimizely CMS user interface.
 The result set can be exported to Excel, CSV, or PDF.

 Enter your query and execute it with the execute button - or hit F5, just like in Microsoft SQL Management Studio.